In this blog, we explain how much a pay-per-click campaign can cost and what variables affect the price of a campaign.

 There is a minimum amount of time that we will need to spend when building and running a campaign and that time is broken down into the following:

-We need at least 10 hours of set up time per campaign per channel.
-If there are multiple languages, we need an additional 5 hours per campaign, per channel, per language.
+Set-up time We need at least 10 hours of set-up time per campaign per channel.
+If there are multiple languages, we need an additional 5 hours per campaign, per channel, and per language.
 We believe that by setting up a campaign properly at the beginning, we can save clients time and money in the long run.

-We spend at least 1 hour every month to produce a monthly activity report to show campaign performance and the effects of our activity.
+Performance reporting We spend at least 1 hour every month producing a monthly activity report to show campaign performance and the effects of our activity.
 These reports provide valuable insight that will help optimise campaigns and enable data-driven decisions for future marketing activities.

 Most of the hours are dedicated to the campaign set up but this can change depending on how much the client wants to spend monthly.